avanishd-3/tf-neural-nets/README.md

 3. Transfer learning (based on Xception) binary classification model trained on TensorFlow cat or dog dataset (~95.53% accuracy).
     - No weight for this one, because it exceeds the GitHub file size.
     - Training is pretty quick, though, because most of the training has already been done.

+## VAE

+There is 1 model here.

+1. Image generation VAE model trained on Fashion MNIST